release-please/miro-test/README.md

 #### Email object explanation
 The object have following fields:

+1. `id` - The unique id of object.
-1. `$el` - The Element object describing the DOM element object.
+2. `$el` - The Element object describing the DOM element object.
-1. `value` - String object representing the entered before value.
+3. `value` - String object representing the entered before value.
 1. `isValid` - Boolean object representing the entered before value is valid email.

 #### Example